Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to steer clear of.

 - Ratings from Edmunds, JD Power, Kelley’s Blue Book, VehicleHistory, and Cars.com

 Want to see how all these evaluations stack up?
-Check out this graph:
+Check out this chart:

 Generation | Best Years | Worst Years |